Kyriosity/read-write/README+/software/README+/dev-docu.md

 * Comments may contain temporary text fragments, which will be compiled later into design documentation (and thus directly refer to the implementation).\
 <sub>The automation of this idea may stumble on implementation and maintenance expenses.</sub>

+### Commenting the code out

+ Switching off code lines is a usual manipulation but committing one requires a comment at least that it was on purpose.
+A team may decide on acronyms like:\
+ `///DEL` - delete after review\
+ `///ERR` - doesn't work

+---

 <p dir="rtl">. . .<br/>but think in 3D diagrams</p>

 ## Recording ⏺️ design ⏹️